 - Victorian universities have a broad research expertise with 96 disciplines rated 'Above world standard' in the Excellence in Research Australia rankings.

 1QS Best Student Cities 2022.

 2Times Higher Education World University Rankings 2020.

-- Our Global Education Network is located in 12 key Victorian Government Trade and Investment (VGTI) offices around the globe.
-Education Services Managers (ESMs) provide on-the-ground support to Victorian education and training institutions and EdTech companies interested in accessing new opportunities and growing their overseas business development activities.
-ESMs can also assist international governments, education institutions and EdTech companies looking for opportunities in Victoria.
+- Our Global Education Network is supported by 14 education representatives based in key offshore markets.
+Our representatives provide on-the-ground support to Victorian education and training institutions interested in accessing new opportunities and growing their overseas business development activities.
+Our network can also assist international governments and education institutions looking for opportunities in Victoria.